mark-watson/PythonAIBook/manuscript/SymbolicMath.md

 This chapter builds a miniature CAS from nothing but the Python standard library.
-The result differentiates and integrates a useful subset of elementary functions, simplifies the results algebraically, and — crucially — *verifies its own answers* by comparing them against numeric finite-difference approximations.
+The result differentiates and integrates a useful subset of elementary functions, simplifies the results algebraically, and crucially *verifies its own answers* by comparing them against numeric finite-difference approximations.
 No `sympy`, no `numpy`, nothing to install.

 The whole system is four ingredients:

-1. A **representation** — expressions encoded as nested tuples.
+1. A **representation** consists of expressions encoded as nested tuples.
-2. A **simplifier** — algebraic identities applied bottom-up.
+2. A **simplifier** object consists of algebraic identities applied bottom-up.
-3. A **differentiator** and an **integrator** — recursive rule tables.
+3. A **differentiator** and an **integrator** are recursive rule tables.
-4. A **verifier** — numeric evaluation checked against finite differences.
+4. A **verifier** object is a numeric evaluation checked against finite differences.

 ### The central design choice: expressions as data